c-h-o-c-h-o/100devs/README.md

 3. Finally, to understand Opensource and how to contribute to any opensource project on Github, I've been reading this site: https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source

-## At this point in time, the current workflow I'd like for everyone to follow is:
+## At this point in time, the current workflow that must be followed to properly share your code for peer review is:

 1. Fork this repo and clone it on your local drive.

 2. Make a branch with a name that identifies you (ex: cho-cho-branch)

-3. Organize your files in a directory (folder) called name-assignment in the corresponding folder for the week we're at in the bootcamp. ex (100devs/week-1/cho-cho-bbc-webpage/)
+3. Organize your files in a directory (folder) that identifies you (ex: 100devs/cho-cho-bbc-webpage/) This will keep everyones code organized with clearly identifiable owners.
+Keep your files in that folder and work out of that directory.
+Once you are done working, commit your edits locally with git add -A and git commit -m'commit message'

+4. Pull (update) your forked repository from this repo.
+This is done with the git command: git remote add upstream https://github.com/c-h-o-c-h-o/100devs.git
+    4b.
+    Once the upstream is set to this master repo, you shouldnt have to do so again.
+Now you can update your local repository with: git pull upstream master

-4. Push your branch to this repo and make a pull request.
-So long as you have followed steps 1-3, I will accept your code and merge it with master.
+5. Push your branch to this repo and make a pull request.
+So long as you have followed the aforementioned steps, I will accept your code and merge it with master.
+    5b.
-  4b: To delete your branch and the remote branch that you push use git branch d- branch name to delete locally.
+    To delete your branch and the remote branch that you push use git branch d- branch name to delete locally.
 Then git push origin --delete branch name to delete your pushed branch.

-5. Now anyone who has this repo forked and updates with git pull will have a copy of your work that they can view on their machine in their text editor to easily make suggestions/comments.
+6. Now anyone who has this repo forked and updates their fork with git pull upstream master will have a copy of your work that they can view on their machine in their text editor to easily make suggestions/comments.

+7. If you want someone to review your code, please create a new Issue in the Issues tab and clearly indicate the directory that your code will be in so that anyone who wants to help can easily identify your work.

+8. When peer-reviewing other people's work, we should comment out our suggestions so that the original code is preserved and the owner can clearly see the suggestions offered by the reviewer.
+Github also makes it really easy to see exactly what edits were made if you simply click on the commit made by the last person to edit a file.

-6. Teamwork makes the dream work (?)
+9. Teamwork makes the dream work (?)

 ### Please DM me on Discord: cho_cho #8835 if you have suggestions on how to make this project work more efficiently.
 I am still new to Git/Github myself.